Azure/azure-sdk-for-java/sdk/documentintelligence/azure-ai-documentintelligence/MIGRATION_GUIDE.md

 package without necessary changes to your code.

 ### API shape changes
-API shapes have been designed from scratch to support new SDK client for the `Document Intelligence` service.
+API shapes have been designed from scratch to support new SDK client for the `AnalyzedDocument Intelligence` service.
 Please refer to the [README][README] and [Samples][README-Samples] for more understanding.

 ### Field changes in prebuilt-receipt model